jakkunight/free-scada-docs/src/content/docs/reference/free-scada.md

 The terminal is only a client for the backend server.
 It just renders a user-friendly interface based on the backend server API.

-The database is the place where the data acquired by the backend, and the command statuses and the
+The database is the place where the data acquired by the backend, and the executed commands results are stored.
+The database also reflects the SCADA model that solves the problem itself.

+Let's dive into each of the components of a node.